Muskox: Danger to humans

 Muskoxen are not known to be aggressive.
 Fatal attacks are extremely rare, but humans who have come close and behaved aggressively have occasionally been attacked.

 On 22 July 1964, a 73-year-old man was killed in a muskox attack in Norway.
-The animal was later killed by local authorities.
+Local authorities later killed the animal.

-On 13 December 2022, a court services officer with the Alaska State Troopers was killed by a muskox near Nome, Alaska.
+On 13 December 2022, a court services officer with the U.S. Alaska State Troopers was killed by a muskox near Nome, Alaska.
 The officer was trying to scare away a group of muskox near a dog kennel at his home when one of the animals attacked him.

 Conservation status

-Historically, this species declined because of overhunting, but populations have recovered following enforcement of hunting regulations.
+Historically, this species declined because of overhunting, but populations have recovered following the enforcement of hunting regulations.
 Management in the late 1900s was mostly conservative hunting quotas to foster recovery and recolonization from the historic declines.
-The current world population of muskoxen is estimated at between 80,000 and 125,000, with an estimated 47,000 living on Banks Island.
+The current world population of muskoxen is estimated at between 80,000 and 125,000, with an estimated 47,000 living on Banks Island, Canada.

 In Greenland, there are no major threats.
 However, populations are often small in size and scattered; this makes them vulnerable to local fluctuations in climate.
 Most populations are within national parks, where they are protected from hunting.
 Muskoxen occur in four of Greenland's protected areas, with indigenous populations in Northeast Greenland National Park and introduced populations in Arnangarnup Qoorua Nature Reserve and Kangerlussuaq and Maniitsoq Caribou Reserves.
 In these areas, muskoxen receive full protection.

 Muskoxen are being domesticated for the production of qiviut.